 The JD degree program at UC Hastings is normally a six-semester (three-year) program.
 The MBA degree program at Haas is normally a four-semester (two-year) degree program.
 Students earning the two degrees concurrently may earn the JD from UC Hastings in five semesters and the MBA from Haas in three semesters, reducing the overall time needed to obtain both degrees by one year’s worth of credits.
 For UC Hastings students, the reduction in the number of units required to obtain the JD results from the recognition of specific, pre-approved classes taken at Haas as counting toward the JD, up to a maximum of 12 units.

 Even in the absence of a concurrent degree arrangement, and pursuant to UC Hastings’ Academic Regulations, students may apply up to six credits earned at a business school toward the JD degree, if specified conditions are met.
 Please see Academic Regulations and Other Rules Applicable to Students (2013-2014) (“Academic Regulations”), Section VII (“Credit for Work at Other Schools”), including Regulation 2213.
-This means that students may be able to obtain credit for some business school course work, even if the course is taken at a business school other than Haas, and even if the coursework is not taken as a student-created concurrent degree program.
-Additionally, students can create their own concurrent degree programs with business schools other than Haas, by obtaining in advance the approval of Associate Academic Dean Heather Field; if a student-designed program is approved by Dean Field and is designated as a concurrent degree program for that student, then the student can transfer up to 12 pre-approved units from the business school as counting toward the JD.
+This means that students may be able to obtain credit for some business school course work, even if the course is taken at a business school other than Haas or Presidio, and even if the coursework is not taken as a student-created concurrent degree program.

 After the JD: Obtaining a Business Degree

 After graduation, students may independently obtain additional advanced degrees from business schools, including business schools with which UC Hastings maintains informal relationships to facilitate admission of our current students or alumni.
-For example, Presidio Graduate School (“Presidio”) offers UC Hastings students and graduates special consideration, including a waiver of the application fee and the GMAT requirement.
-In addition, Presidio counts years of legal education and practice toward the requirement of prior business experience.
-UC Hastings has fostered and continues to foster informal relationships with other domestic and international business schools that may be attractive to UC Hastings alumni.
+UC Hastings has fostered and continues to foster informal relationships with domestic and international business schools that may be attractive to UC Hastings alumni.
 For more information about these opportunities, please contact Professor Ratner at firstname.lastname@example.org.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.